conda-incubator/conda-store/docs/administration.md

 in a single UI page or API response.

-`CondaStoreServer.behind_proxy` indicates if server is behind web reverse proxy such as nginx, traefik, apache.
-Will use X-Forward-.. headers to determine scheme.
+`CondaStoreServer.behind_proxy` indicates if server is behind web reverse proxy such as Nginx, Traefik, Apache.
+Will use `X-Forward-...` headers to determine scheme.
 Do not set to true if not behind proxy since Flask will trust any `X-Forward-...` header.

 ### `conda_store_server.worker.app.CondaStoreWorker`